 The gimbals materials are a black coated magnesium with a more rounded tube-like form factor compared to the flatter lower-profile version on the LCD-5.
 The screws are more visible but have s smooth finish with no Allen key socket showing.

 The articulation on the CRBN cups is excellent.
-You get a very smooth creak-free 180-degree lateral swivel and a small amount of vertical to adjust very easily for most head-shapes.
-Yes, you can wear them flat around your neck if you truly want to also.
+You get a very smooth creak-free 180-degree lateral swivel and a small amount of vertical to adjust very easily for most head shapes.
+Yes, you can wear them flat around your neck if you truly want to.

-The CRBN’s are supremely comfortable, almost on the Elite and Empyrean level.
+The CRBN is supremely comfortable, almost on the Elite and Empyrean levels.
 The pressure balance is just a shade to the lateral side as opposed to vertical for me which is surprising given the size of the cups.

 The CRBN stock cable, as you would expect for safety reasons, is non-detachable.
 This is a 2.5m OCC monocrystal copper wire housed in a rounded cloth jacket and terminated with a CNC machined aluminum 5-pin Pro Bias connector.